The 20 Best Cholesteatoma Doctors Near Me in Maryland, US

 Johns Hopkins Outpatient Center

 Neurotologist John Carey specializes in the health and diseases of the inner ear that affect both balance and hearing mechanisms.
 He is a national expert in superior canal dehiscence syndrome, Menière’s disease, vestibular migraine, acoustic neuromas and other causes of vertigo, and serves as chief of the Division of Otology, Neurotology and Skull Base Surgery in the Department of Otolaryngology–Head and Neck Surgery at the Johns Hopkins University School of Medicine.
 Dr. Carey earned a medical degree from Washington University School of Medicine and completed two years of training in general surgery at Virginia Mason Medical Center.
 This was followed by residency training in otolaryngology–head and neck surgery at University of Washington Medical Center and fellowship training in neurotology at the Johns Hopkins University School of Medicine.
 His research interests include superior canal dehiscence syndrome, Menière’s disease, vestibular implants, and the mechanisms of vestibular migraine.
 He has a particular interest in superior canal dehiscence syndrome, and, with Lloyd Minor, department director from 2003 to 2009, he helped develop the operation used to repair the superior canal.
 Dr. Carey has been funded by the National Institute on Deafness and Other Communication Disorders, part of the National Institutes of Health.
 He has authored or co-authored over 150 peer-reviewed publications, 10 book chapters, and 11 reviews.
 Dr. Carey is rated as an Advanced provider by MediFind in the treatment of Cholesteatoma.
-His top areas of expertise are Vertigo, Meniere Disease, Acoustic Neuroma, Mastoidectomy, and Endoscopy.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Meniere Disease, Vertigo, Acoustic Neuroma, Mastoidectomy, and Endoscopy.
+Dr. Carey is board certified in Head And Neck Surgery.

 ENTAA Care - Glen Burnie

 Dr. Marcus is a graduate of Emory University School of Medicine in Georgia.
 He completed his general surgery internship and Otolaryngology residency at Emory University School of Medicine.
 He completed a fellowship in otology and neurotology at the Silverstein Institute in Florida.
 Dr. Marcus is rated as an Advanced provider by MediFind in the treatment of Cholesteatoma.
-His top areas of expertise are Infant Hearing Loss, DFNB1, Cholesteatoma, and Benign Paroxysmal Positional Vertigo.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Infant Hearing Loss, DFNB1, Cholesteatoma, and Benign Paroxysmal Positional Vertigo.
+Dr. Marcus is board certified in Head And Neck Surgery.

 Medical Arts Building - Columbia

 Dr. Lee is a graduate of the accelerated.
 Dr. Lee is rated as an Advanced provider by MediFind in the treatment of Cholesteatoma.
-His top areas of expertise are Laryngitis, Otitis, Sinusitis, and Ruptured Eardrum.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Laryngitis, Otitis, Sinusitis, and Ruptured Eardrum.
+Dr. Lee is board certified in Head And Neck Surgery.

-Robert Jackson is an Otolaryngologist in Frederick, Maryland.
+Robert Jackson is a General Surgeon practicing medicine in Frederick, Maryland.
 Dr. Jackson is rated as a Distinguished provider by MediFind in the treatment of Cholesteatoma.
-His top areas of expertise are DFNB1, Infant Hearing Loss, Jones Syndrome, and Otitis.
-Dr. Jackson is currently accepting new patients.
+He is also highly rated in 41 other conditions, according to our data.
+His clinical expertise encompasses DFNB1, Infant Hearing Loss, Jones Syndrome, and Otitis.

-David Eisenman is an Otolaryngologist in Baltimore, Maryland.
+David Eisenman is an Otolaryngologist practicing medicine in Baltimore, Maryland.
 Dr. Eisenman is rated as a Distinguished provider by MediFind in the treatment of Cholesteatoma.
-His top areas of expertise are Tinnitus, Acoustic Neuroma, Schwannoma, Hearing Loss, and Tissue Biopsy.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Tinnitus, Acoustic Neuroma, Schwannoma, Hearing Loss, and Tissue Biopsy.

-Brian Kaplan is an Otolaryngologist in Baltimore, Maryland.
+Brian Kaplan is an Otolaryngologist practicing medicine in Towson, Maryland.
 Dr. Kaplan is rated as a Distinguished provider by MediFind in the treatment of Cholesteatoma.
-His top areas of expertise are Infant Hearing Loss, Jones Syndrome, DFNB1, and Cholesteatoma.
-Dr. Kaplan is currently accepting new patients.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Infant Hearing Loss, Jones Syndrome, DFNB1, and Cholesteatoma.

 Johns Hopkins Health Care & Surgery Center — Bethesda

 Dr. Wade Chien is a fellowship-trained neuro-otologist who sees adults and children with complicated hearing and ear problems, including hearing loss; severe ear infections; vestibular schwannoma (Acoustic neuroma); and neoplasms of the ear and temporal bone.
 Please call 301-896-3346 for an appointment.
 Dr. Chien is rated as an Experienced provider by MediFind in the treatment of Cholesteatoma.
-His top areas of expertise are Hearing Loss, Infant Hearing Loss, Familial Deafness, and DFNB1.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Hearing Loss, Infant Hearing Loss, Familial Deafness, and DFNB1.
+Dr. Chien is board certified in Head And Neck Surgery.

 Johns Hopkins Outpatient Center

 Dr. Matthew Stewart specializes in surgery of the inner ear, skull-base tumors, sudden hearing loss, surgical restoration of hearing through cochlear implantation, stapes surgery for otosclerosis and Bone Anchored Hearing Aid (BAHA).
 His research focuses on auditory processing in BAHA and health care quality implementation in microsystems.
 Dr. Stewart is rated as an Experienced provider by MediFind in the treatment of Cholesteatoma.
-His top areas of expertise are Acoustic Neuroma, Schwannoma, Infant Hearing Loss, DFNB1, and Myringotomy.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Acoustic Neuroma, Schwannoma, Infant Hearing Loss, DFNB1, and Myringotomy.
+Dr. Stewart is board certified in Head And Neck Surgery.

 Scott Maurer is a primary care provider, practicing in Geriatrics in Glenwood, Maryland.
 Dr. Maurer is rated as an Experienced provider by MediFind in the treatment of Cholesteatoma.
-His top areas of expertise are Familial Combined Hyperlipidemia, Xanthoma, Cirrhosis, and High Cholesterol.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Familial Combined Hyperlipidemia, Xanthoma, Cirrhosis, and High Cholesterol.
+Dr. Maurer is board certified in American Board Of Internal Medicine.

 Johns Hopkins Outpatient Center

 Charles C. Della Santina specializes in surgery for treatment of hearing, balance and other ear disorders including otosclerosis, cholesteatoma, conductive and sensorineural hearing loss, acoustic neuroma/vestibular schwannoma, glomus and other tumors of the temporal bone, and other problems that cause hearing loss or abnormal vestibular (inner ear balance) sensation.
 He is the director of the Johns Hopkins Cochlear Implant Center.
 He performs acoustic neuroma surgery, cochlear implantation, stapes surgery, middle ear bone reconstruction, bone-conduction hearing device implantation, other middle ear and mastoid surgeries, removal of glomus and other temporal bone tumors, surgical treatment of temporal bone cerebrospinal fluid leaks and encephaloceles, and surgery for vestibular disorders including superior canal dehiscence syndrome, Meniere’s disease, bilateral loss of vestibular sensation, gentamicin ototoxicity and other disorders.
 Dr. Della Santina earned a medical degree from the University of California San Francisco School of Medicine and a doctorate in biomedical engineering from the University of California, Berkeley College of Engineering.
 He completed residency training in otolaryngology at the Johns Hopkins University School of Medicine in 2002, and has served on the Johns Hopkins faculty since then.
 A biomedical engineer, electrical engineer and neurophysiologist, Dr. Della Santina founded and directs the Johns Hopkins Vestibular NeuroEngineering Lab.
 His research group focuses on developing a vestibular implant to treat chronic unsteadiness and oscillopsia (shaky vision during head movement) caused by gentamicin ototoxicity and other causes of bilateral vestibular hypofunction.
 His group’s world-leading research on vestibular implantation has been published in leading journals including the New England Journal of Medicine.
 Dr. Della Santina's more than 140 publications also include studies of inner ear physiology and anatomy, new clinical tests of vestibular function, and the effects of cochlear implantation, superior canal dehiscence syndrome and gentamicin on the inner ear.
 A biomedical engineer, electrical engineer and neurophysiologist, Dr. Della Santina founded and directs the Johns Hopkins Vestibular NeuroEngineering Lab.
 His research group focuses on developing a vestibular implant to treat chronic unsteadiness and oscillopsia (shaky vision during head movement) caused by gentamicin ototoxicity and other causes of bilateral vestibular hypofunction.
 Dr. Della Santina's more than 110 publications also include studies of inner ear physiology and anatomy; new clinical tests of vestibular function; and the effects of cochlear implantation, superior canal dehiscence syndrome, and gentamicin on the inner ear.
 Dr. Santina is rated as an Experienced provider by MediFind in the treatment of Cholesteatoma.
-His top areas of expertise are Jones Syndrome, Infant Hearing Loss, DFNB1, and Vertigo.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Jones Syndrome, Infant Hearing Loss, DFNB1, and Vertigo.
+Dr. Santina is board certified in Head And Neck Surgery.

 Johns Hopkins Outpatient Center

 Neurotologist Bryan Ward specializes in treating disorders of the ear and skull base, such as chronic ear disease, obstructive and patulous eustachian tube dysfunction, and conditions that cause dizziness, such as superior canal dehiscence syndrome, Meniere’s disease and bilateral vestibulopathy.
 Dr. Ward earned his medical degree from the University of Pittsburgh School of Medicine.
 He completed residency training in otolaryngology at the Johns Hopkins University School of Medicine, followed by fellowship training in eustachian tube disorders at Boston Children’s Hospital.
 He returned to Johns Hopkins for additional fellowship training in otology and neurotology.
 He has research interests in vestibular physiology and pathophysiology, with a particular focus on magnetic resonance imaging (MRI) and interactions between strong magnetic fields and the inner ear.
 The magnetic fields of MRI machines can induce a force in the inner ear that may cause dizziness and vertigo.
 This is a fundamentally new way of stimulating the vestibular system, and he is studying how the brain adapts to this stimulus.
 Dr. Ward is interested in understanding novel disorders of the inner ear vestibular system by developing improved MRI and via temporal bone histopathology.
 His clinical research interests include eustachian tube disorders, the pathophysiology of inner ear disorders such as superior semicircular canal dehiscence syndrome, Meniere’s disease and bilateral vestibulopathy, as well as novel treatments, including the development of a vestibular implant (led by Charles Della Santina).
 Dr. Ward is rated as an Experienced provider by MediFind in the treatment of Cholesteatoma.
-His top areas of expertise are Patulous Eustachian Tube, Acoustic Neuroma, Schwannoma, and Mondini Dysplasia.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Meniere Disease, Vertigo, Patulous Eustachian Tube, Myringotomy, and Adenoidectomy.
+Dr. Ward is board certified in Head And Neck Surgery.

 Johns Hopkins Outpatient Center

 Pediatric otolaryngologist Carolyn Jenks specializes in pediatric hearing loss, cochlear implantation, chronic ear disease including cholesteatoma, dizziness (vestibular disorders), airway disorders, head and neck masses, speech disorders including velopharyngeal insufficiency, sleep apnea and sinusitis.
 She offers minimally invasive endoscopic surgeries of the sinus, ear and airway.
 Dr. Jenks earned her medical degree from the Johns Hopkins University School of Medicine.
 She completed residency training at the University of Pennsylvania in Philadelphia and a fellowship in pediatric otolaryngology at the Northwestern University Feinberg School of Medicine – Lurie Children’s Hospital of Chicago.
 Among Dr. Jenks’ research interests are pediatric hearing loss, outcomes of cochlear implantation, and vestibular disorders in children.
 She has published numerous clinical research studies and book chapters, and has spoken nationally and internationally on these subjects.
 Dr. Jenks is rated as an Experienced provider by MediFind in the treatment of Cholesteatoma.
-Her top areas of expertise are Infant Hearing Loss, Hearing Loss, Stridor, Myringotomy, and Thyroidectomy.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Infant Hearing Loss, Hearing Loss, Stridor, Myringotomy, and Thyroidectomy.
+Dr. Jenks is board certified in Head And Neck Surgery.

 Medical Arts Building - Columbia

-Yemeng Lu is an Otolaryngologist in Columbia, Maryland.
+Yemeng Lu is an Otolaryngologist practicing medicine in Columbia, Maryland.
 Dr. Lu is rated as an Experienced provider by MediFind in the treatment of Cholesteatoma.
-Her top areas of expertise are Arteriovenous Malformation, Ozena, Nonallergic Rhinopathy, and Palatal Myoclonus.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Arteriovenous Malformation, Nonallergic Rhinopathy, Ozena, and Palatal Myoclonus.
+Dr. Lu is board certified in Head And Neck Surgery.

 Johns Hopkins Bayview Medical Center

 Matthew Kashima, M.D., specializes in the treatment of diseases of the ears, nose, and throat.
 Dr. Kashima is rated as an Experienced provider by MediFind in the treatment of Cholesteatoma.
-His top areas of expertise are Infant Hearing Loss, DFNB1, Jones Syndrome, Nonsyndromic Hearing Loss, and Gastrostomy.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Infant Hearing Loss, DFNB1, Jones Syndrome, Nonsyndromic Hearing Loss, and Gastrostomy.
+Dr. Kashima is board certified in Head And Neck Surgery.

 Johns Hopkins Health Care & Surgery Center — Bethesda

 Deepa Galaiya is a fellowship-trained neurotologist and lateral skull base surgeon.
 Her clinical practice specializes in the surgical and medical treatment of middle ear, inner ear, skull base, and facial nerve disorders in children and adults.
 This includes treatment of skull base tumors, vestibular schwannomas (or acoustic neuromas), cochlear implants, chronic ear disease, hearing loss, cholesteatomas, otosclerosis, cerebrospinal fluid leaks, and eardrum perforations.
 She is trained in endoscopic ear surgery, a minimally invasive approach to treat cholesteatoma and eardrum perforations that reduce the need for visible incisions.
 She will be serving the patient population in the Baltimore and Washington, D.C., metro areas.
 Dr. Galaiya’s research interests include the development of a force-sensing microforceps for cochlear implantation to assess electrode insertion, tip foldover, and basilar membrane rupture.
 Her other projects involve computer vision for surgical navigation, tool-to-tissue registration for robotic temporal bone surgery, optimization of surgical ergonomics, and assessment of forces used in middle ear prosthesis placement with a cooperative control robotic arm.
 This provider is registered with the Florida Department of Health to perform telehealth services for patients in Florida.
 Dr. Galaiya is rated as an Experienced provider by MediFind in the treatment of Cholesteatoma.
-Her top areas of expertise are Patulous Eustachian Tube, Infant Hearing Loss, Angiomyoma, Mastoidectomy, and Tissue Biopsy.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Patulous Eustachian Tube, Acoustic Neuroma, Schwannoma, Mastoidectomy, and Tissue Biopsy.
+Dr. Galaiya is board certified in Head And Neck Surgery.